Lively Vs Medical Alert Reviews: Compare Medical Alerts In 2023

 Our Comparisons Of Medical Alert Systems

-Nicole is a freelance writer with a passion for health, wellness, and fitness.
+Nicole is a freelance writer with a passion for wellness, nutrition, and healthy aging.
 Before entering the writing field, Nicole received her undergraduate degree in Organismal Biology from Scripps College and spent time as a nutrition coach.
 For the past seven years, Nicole has been a health writer for various wellness experts and publications, including Everyday Health, Health, and fitness icon Thomas Delauer.
+Much of Nicole’s research and writing work concentrates on healthy aging and sleep health.
+She uses her experience in biology and research skills to bring Aging In Place readers articles that improve health, wellness, and daily life.View Author

 MEDICALLY REVIEWED BY